elves/elvish.io/src/ref/edit.md

 # Prompts

-Elvish has two prompts: the normal prompt and the right-side prompt (rprompt).
-This section deals with the normal prompt; API for rprompt is the same other than the variable name.
+Elvish has two prompts: the (normal) left-hand prompt and the right-side prompt (rprompt).
+Most of this section only documents the left-hand prompt, but API for rprompt is the same other than the variable name: just replace `prompt` with `rprompt`.

 To customize the prompt, assign a function to `edit:prompt`.
 The function may write value outputs or byte outputs.
 Value outputs may be either strings or